pagkly/Zed/Investopedia3/Goodness-Of-Fit Definition.md

 Goodness-Of-Fit Definition
 ## What is Goodness-Of-Fit?

-The goodness of fit test is a statistical hypothesis test to see how well sample data fit a distribution from a population with a [normal distribution](https://www.investopedia.com/terms/n/normaldistribution.asp).
+The goodness of fit test is a statistical hypothesis test to see how well sample data fit a distribution from a population with a [[normal distribution]](https://www.investopedia.com/terms/n/normaldistribution.asp).
 Put differently, this test shows if your sample data represents the data you would expect to find in the actual population or if it is somehow skewed.
 Goodness-of-fit establishes the discrepancy between the observed values and those that would be expected of the model in a normal distribution case.

 There are multiple methods for determining goodness-of-fit.
 Some of the most popular methods used in statistics include the chi-square, the Kolmogorov-Smirnov test, the Anderson-Darling test and the Shipiro-Wilk test.